capi-workgroup/problems/capi_problems.rst

 semi-formally in the documentation and exposed through C header files.
 This creates a number of problems.

-Bindings for languages other than C/C++ are required to parse C code [`Issue 7 <https://github.com/capi-workgroup/problems/issues/7>`__].
+Bindings for languages other than C/C++ must parse C code [`Issue 7 <https://github.com/capi-workgroup/problems/issues/7>`__].
 Some C language features are hard to handle in this way, because they produce compiler-dependent output (such as enums) or require